RiiConnect24/Wii-Guide/_pages/en_US/transfer-saves.md

 ##### Instructions

-1. Extract SaveGame Manager GX to the root of your SD card or USB drive.
+1. Extract SaveGame Manager GX to the root of your SD card or USB drive, and put it into your Wii/Wii U.
-1. Launch the Homebrew Channel on the first Wii.
-1. Launch SaveGame Manager GX.
+1. Launch the Homebrew Channel, then launch SaveGame Manager GX.
 1. Ensure that the source is set to Wii.
 1. Find and select your save, then `Extract`, then `Default`. <br>
 Repeat this for the rest of the saves you would like to copy.
 1. Press the HOME button and exit SaveGame Manager GX.
-1. Put the SD card into the second Wii.
+1. Put the SD card into the second Wii/Wii U.
 1. Create a new save file for each game.
 This is needed so that SaveGame Manager GX can overwrite it.
 1. Launch the Homebrew Channel, and launch SaveGame Manager GX.
 1. Ensure that the source is set to your SD or USB.